 - Whisk well to make sure the cornstarch is dissolved.
 Heat over medium-high heat and bring to a boil, whisking constantly.
 As soon as the sauce starts to thicken, remove from heat, stir in the lemon juice and pour over the enchiladas.

-These enchiladas are not overly sweet at all, if you have a sweet tooth I would recommend adding 1 tbsp more maple syrup.
+- These enchiladas are not overly sweet at all, if you have a sweet tooth I would recommend adding 1 tablespoon more maple syrup.